You Are Everything: The Stylistics version

-The rest of the Stylistics never sang on the first three albums that Thom Bell produced, as Russell explained in several interviews.
+The rest of the Stylistics never sang on the first three albums that Thom Bell produced, as Russell Thompkins, Jr. explained in several interviews.

-The song was used in two episodes of the TV series The Wonder Years, entitled "Denial" and "Double Double Date".
-It was also used in a 2002 episode of The King of Queens, called "Business Affairs".
-The song was featured at a dance in the 2005 comedy, The Ringer.
+The song appeared in two episodes of The Wonder Years, "Denial" and "Double Double Date".
+It was also used in a 2002 episode of The King of Queens, "Business Affairs".
+The song was featured at a dance in the 2005 comedy The Ringer.